2023 Most Popular Classical Languages & Literature Master's Degree Schools in the Southwest Region

 Full Classical Languages & Literature at St. John’s College Report

-Out of the 5 schools in the Southwest Region that were part of this year’s ranking, University of Arizona landed the # 2 spot on the list.
+You’ll be in good company if you decide to attend University of Arizona.
+It ranked #2 on our 2023 Most Popular Classical Languages & Literature Master’s Degree Schools in the Southwest Region list.
 Located in the large city of Tucson, University of Arizona is a public school with a very large student population.

 Of the 7 students majoring in classical languages at University of Arizona, 57% are male and 43% are female.